estibenjack/estibenjack/README.md

 # About Me
 - 💻 My name is Steven
-- 👨🏼‍💻 Budding Frontend Developer
+- 👨🏼‍💻 MSc in Software Development student
 - 💬 Started learning Spanish, Portuguese, and French, now diving into the world of coding languages
-- ✨ Self-taught coder
-- 🎉 On a journey to learn and grow in web development
+- ✨ Now focusing on Java as part of my degree after a year of self-studying web development

 # Technologies and Tools
 [![My Skills](https://skillicons.dev/icons?i=java,js,html,css,figma)](https://skillicons.dev)